 Most In-Demand Jobs in Italy in 2023

-The most in-demand jobs in the country include:
+The most in-demand jobs in Italy in 2023 are the following:

 In order to find a good job in Italy, you will need to make an extra effort unless your home country sends you over to work as an expatriate.
 You are more likely to get a job with higher demand than supply.
 This is mainly due to the high unemployment rate in Italy (almost 8%).